robertwtucker/kafka2scaler/README.md

 Blurb on Spring

 ## How-To Guide

-The instructions in this section provide a step by step walk-through the process of creating and configuring a Spring Boot application using Apache Camel to provide a gateway to Inspire Scaler.
+The instructions in this section provide a step by step walk-through of creating and configuring a Spring Boot application using Apache Camel to provide a gateway to Inspire Scaler.
 A full copy of the completed project and its assets can be found LINK_HERE.

 ### Pre-requisites

 This guide assumes that the following software is properly installed and configured on the machine being used.
 For more information, please see the installation links provided.

 * A **Java JDK for version 8** with the latest updates.
 At the time of this writing, that is 8u222-b10.
-Given the recent change in [Oracle's licensing terms for Java](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html) releases, there are new restrictions around what activities are permitted and a lot of uncertainty around what constitues "development".
+Given the recent change in [Oracle's licensing terms for Java](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html) releases, there are new restrictions around what is permissable under the license and this has created a lot of uncertainty (i.e. What activities qualify as "development?").
 As such, [Azul System's](https://www.azul.com) Zulu Community builds of OpenJDK provide a great cross-platform alternative.
 So, if you do not already have a JDK installed, see the [Zulu Community download page](https://www.azul.com/downloads/zulu-community/) to find the latest version 8 JDK for your platform.

 * **Inspire Scaler** running locally and using default port (30600).
 A remote Scaler server will work as long as the appropriate host name and port are substituted where *localhost:30600* is used in the instructions.
 This guide was created and tested with Scaler v12.5.0.18-FMAP.